zukigay/SV_Sprites/README.md

 # SV_Sprites
-This is a repo for sv sprites all of which are from https://drive.google.com/drive/folders/1hj-Wbkm6Qq3HPyqVu35BhID1zUQF93j4
+This repo is for a showdown plugin/script for showdown which adds replacement models for missing gen 9 pokemon on showdown using gif's from https://drive.google.com/drive/folders/1hj-Wbkm6Qq3HPyqVu35BhID1zUQF93j4 credit to adamsb0303 for them.

-This repo's main use is a plugin I made for showdown which adds replacement models for missing gen 9 pokemon on showdown.
+here is the plugin in script form
 ```// ==UserScript==
 // @name         zuki's extra sv models for showdown script
 // @version      1